MarcosOcf/log_view/README.md

 $ log_view
 ```

 This step will show your configured projects.

-Use the described options in the output of third step to perform your logs
+Use your configured projects to perform your logs

 ```sh
 $ log_view <project-name> <options>